When you first sign up for Goodreads, you are given three shelves: read, want to read and currently reading.

 - books that have been known as problematic in the community when it comes to representation

 - books that aren’t my type at all and I’m going to avoid forever

 Goodreads doesn’t have an exclusive shelf dedicated to books that will never be read, so I created my own bookshelf of books that I will avoid.
 While this is small, I feel it is necessary for my own safety and well-being (for the most part), and I don’t plan on deleting this ever.

 While I have a review archive on the blog, it doesn’t tell how many reviews I’ve reviewed in total.
 I created this shelf to keep track of the number of reviews I’ve written for Bookwyrming Thoughts in case anyone ever asks about them.
 Besides, I’ve heard numbers and data are nice to have. 🤷♀️

 And I really don’t want to go through my entire archives counting the number of books reviewed.
 That’s too time-consuming.

-Same thing as my previous shelf – I keep this shelf in case anyone ever asks about the number of books I’ve played a part in helping promote.
+Same thing as my previous shelf – I keep this shelf in case anyone ever asks about the number of books I’ve played a part in helping promote or reviewed.

 And trust me, when you start book blogging in high school, people ask these types of questions in interviews and whatnot.
 I don’t give an exact number because I have an especially goldfish memory when I’m on the spot, but I do give an approximate guess. 😂